Future customs procedures

 We are currently developing a new and improved import control system (ICS2), which features new information submission procedures.
 ICS2 comprises the first two steps of the import process: entry summary declaration and presentation notification of the means of transport.

-The information is submitted directly to the Member State where the goods enter the Union, via an EU-wide system (the Common Repository).
+The information is submitted directly to the Member State where the goods enter the Union, via Shared Trader Interface (STI) to the EU-wide system the new import control system, ICS2.

 Learn more about the procedure for submitting an entry summary declaration.

-How to submit information in the Common Repository.
+How to submit information in the new import control system, ICS2.

 Different actors will be affected at different times

 The introduction of the system is divided into three releases, which will affect different actors at different times.
-The development of the second release is ongoing.
-It will include any other air-freight and is scheduled for 1 March 2023.
+The development of the third release is ongoing.
 Find out more about each release.

-Release 1 – Postal and express consignments by air
+Release 1 – Postal and express consignments by air.
+Live since March 2021.

 The first release was introduced on 15 March 2021, which included entry summary declarations for postal and express consignments by air.
 Currently in Sweden, only the postal distribution service is affected.